plyght/Bruh2.0/README.md

 bash ./convertPngToBruh.sh <input.png>
 ```

 Replace `<input.png>` with the path to the PNG image you want to convert.
-The script will create a .bruh file in the same directory.
+The script will create a .bruh file in the same directory of the "bruh_but_better" file folder.

 #### View .bruh Image